TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - setup default effects

     - done/disregarded
+        - fix alpha so that a=0 shows only when we actually teleport
+        - and add some easy descriptions for impulse/add velocity etc since it's complex!
+        - remove FORCE so that people don't set it wrongly there and get confused unnecessarily
+            - think we should just have a separate editor_impulse_type without FORCE whatsoever
+            - the force field will *not* have all these options, they make no sense there
+                - Only the force amount and whether to scale with mass (Proportional to mass)
+                - Should be mass-invariant by default so not proportional, like everything moves there at the same speed
+                - Characters will need some continuous inertia probably (maybe by setting it with std::max between current and target?)
+                    - certainly makes sense for characters to be more inert in the force field, will make for a nice surf experience
         - post a pure-color highlight on entry and exit

         - ignore portal once teleported through it